calvinlfer/Weather-Manager/README.md

 # Weather manager

-A simple REST API that is meant to manage a set of weather related data for a user.
+A REST API that is meant to manage a set of weather related data for a user.

 ## Architecture